Mrpai2318/PicoCTF_2023/General_Skills/money-ware/README.md

 ![Google SS](1.png)

-We can see that Bitcoin Abuse Database looks very good so when i got to that site I see these things:-
+We can see that Bitcoin Abuse Database looks very interesting.

 ![Site SS](2.png)

-The highlighted thing looked interesting.
+The highlighted part seems to be the name of the malware.

 Thus the flag I went with was:- picoCTF{Petya}